 Iconic hotel tribute to Antwerp, Belgium history

 The façade of this hotel fits the Antwerp, Belgium scene, with its Michael Graves-designed modern architecture settled in the historic Astrid Square.
-Enjoy traversing the fashion and Diamond districts, both city trademarks, and then head to one of the many museums, including the Royal Museum of Fine Arts, or the Cathedral of Our Lady with its four Peter Paul Rubens paintings.
+Enjoy traversing the fashion and diamond districts, both city landmarks, and then head to one of the many museums, including the Royal Museum of Fine Arts, or the Cathedral of Our Lady with its four Peter Paul Rubens paintings.

 - Aquatopia - inside hotel

 - Cathedral of Our Lady - 1.4 km